awwright/node-rdf/README.md

 ### Builtins

 Instead of using NamedNode, URIs by default are represented as plain strings.
-The RDFNode interface may be overloaded onto the standard String object using `require('rdf/SetBuiltins')` or onto a particular prototype by using:
+The RDFNode interface may be overloaded onto the standard String object using `rdf.setBuiltins()` or onto a particular prototype by using:

 	rdf.setObjectProperties(Object.prototype);
 	rdf.setStringProperties(String.prototype);